skaut/crdm-basic/src/assets/readme.txt

 * Fixed issues caused by updates to WordPress and GeneratePress

 = 0.2 =
-* Kompatibilita s pluginem Simple Calendar - nastylování widgetů; refaktoring
+* Compatibility with the Simple Calendar plugin - widget styling, refactoring

 = 0.1.1 =
-* beta verze
+* First beta